 Aquariums have come a long way since the days when visiting was strictly a spectator sport, with guests parading past static exhibits and viewing fish through thick walls of glass.
-The move toward interactive displays and “animal chats” have enhanced the visitor’s experience, with many aquariums also offering special tours to meet marine life in a humane way.
+The move toward interactive displays and “animal chats” have dramatically enhanced the visitor experience, with many aquariums also offering special tours to meet marine life in a humane way.
 Now, aquarium-goers can experience everything from dolphin training to diving with sharks or visiting the food-prep lab.

-2. National Aquarium in Baltimore, Maryland
+1. National Aquarium in Baltimore, Maryland

 Photo courtesy of National Aquarium

-3. Georgia Aquarium in Atlanta, Georgia
+2. Georgia Aquarium in Atlanta, Georgia

 Photo courtesy of the Georgia Aquarium

 Would you prefer an encounter with a denizen of the deep?
-Dive into the 6.3-million-gallon seawater tank to come face-to-face with whale sharks and other aquatic creatures.
-Or, swim with beluga whales.
-The Behind the Seas Tours, offered several times daily, provide an in-depth look at the exhibits, the commissary, filtration room for the tank and the animal health center.
+Enter into the 6.3-million-gallon seawater tank in a cage to come face-to-face with sharks ($250), or swim or dive with whale sharks and manta rays ($250 to swim, $350 to dive)).
+Or, be poolside with beluga whales ($80).
+The Behind the Seas Tour ($15), offered every half hour daily, provides an in-depth look at the exhibits, the commissary, filtration room for the tank, and the animal health center.

-4. Shedd Aquarium in Chicago
+3. Shedd Aquarium in Chicago

 Photo courtesy of the Shedd Aquarium

-5. Oregon Coast Aquarium in Newport, Oregon
+4. Oregon Coast Aquarium in Newport, Oregon

 Photo courtesy of the Oregon Coast Aquarium

-Certified divers have the added option of enjoying a unique experience: diving with hundreds of sharks, fish and other marine species.
+The Behind-the-Scenes tour ($15) at the Oregon Coast Aquarium gives insight into how the aquarium cares for and feeds more than 15,000 Pacific coast animals in their care.
 The tour includes an inside look at the Passages of the Deep exhibit with its underwater tunnel through three ocean habitats.
 That’s also the location of the Sleep with the Sharks experience, which includes a scavenger hunt and tour of the galleries and exhibits—a perfect family outing that allows you to explore without the daytime crowds.